Sun15194/PolarNeXt/README.md

 ## News
 - This work has been accepted by CVPR 2025.
-Training code will be uploaded on June 12th (CVPR conference).
+Training code will be uploaded after June 12th (CVPR conference).
 - Test code is updated.
 It supports inference at 49 FPS speed on a single NVIDIA RTX 4090D GPU.
 (2024.12.10)
 - This work has been submitted to CVPR 2025.
 To ensure anonymity, all information regarding the authors and affiliations will remain undisclosed.
 (2024.11.15)